Tabitha Edith Lee

 Prior to my Ph.D., I invented, developed, and tested a vision-based localization system for an underwater robot that inspects nuclear reactors.
 This technology was invented through my M.S. in Robotics research with Prof. Nathan Michael and the Resilient Intelligent Systems Lab.
 Before CMU, I led the development of multiple software capabilities for safety-critical autonomous systems in the aerospace industry.

-I am also an RSS Pioneer, an NCWIT Collegiate Award Honorable Mention recipient, and a Siebel Scholar in Computer Science.
+I am also an IVADO Postdoctoral Research Funding Program recipient, an RSS Pioneer, an NCWIT Collegiate Award Honorable Mention recipient, and a Siebel Scholar in Computer Science.

 Beyond my technical interests, I am also interested in working towards greater diversity, equity, inclusion, and accessibility in both academia and society, including ways in which automation can lead to greater societal advancement.

 My website is currently a work in progress since I have moved to a new host.
-Thank you for your patience while I finish updating it!
+Thank you for your patience while I update it!

 news